 The Formosan Subterranean termite, scientifically known as Coptotermes formosanus, is the most destructive termite species due to its colony size.
 The Formosan termites come from Asia and arrived in the USA in the 1950s.
 Formosan termites are invasive pests causing hundreds of millions of dollars per year in damage in the United States.

 Formosan termites are classified as subterranean termites, meaning that they establish their colonies underground.
 However, Formosan termites differ from other subterranean species with their ability to establish a nest (aerial colonies) or secondary nest above ground as long as it is a dark, hidden and moist area such as within walls, in attics and trees (even the healthy ones).
 Their carton nests are made of termite excrements, chewed wood, and soil.

 As with other termite species, Formosan termites’ species is categorized into 3 castes:

 - The workers: eat the cellulose in wood and feed the rest of the colony.

-Why is the Formosan termite specie dangerous?
+Why is the Formosan termite species dangerous?

-DAMAGES CAUSED BY THE FORMOSAN TERMITE SPECIE
+DAMAGES CAUSED BY THE FORMOSAN TERMITE SPECIES

-Formosan termite localization and swarming season
+Whre Formosan termites are found and swarming season

-During spring time, alates, or swarmers, leave their nests and fly to a new location to mate and create another colony.
-The swarming season of the Formosan termite specie happens from April to July, especially during humid evenings.
+During springtime, alates, or swarmers, leave their nests and fly to a new location to mate and create another colony.
+The Formosan termite species swarming season happens from April to July, especially during humid evenings.